findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 Replace the retainer ring and reattach the three screws.
 Note that these do not need to be tight, but are there to secure the ring in place.

 ### Check For Correct Back Focus
 Back focus for a Hyperstar system is critical.
 This means that the camera sensor must be a precise distance from the Hyperstar lens.
-Even a very small error of 0.2mm too far or too close is noticeable in your images.
+Even a very small error of 0.2mm too far or too close may be noticeable in your images.

+> [!TIP]
+> [Zero Out The Hyperstar](#zero-out-the-hyperstar) before you test for back focus.
+You will most likely still need to finely collimate the system using the three pairs of push/pull screws.

 The following image is an example of the star pattern caused by a sensor that is too close to the Hyperstar lens.
 The back focus needs to be increased.

 ![Example of backfocus too close](Camera_sensor_too_close.png)